nokout/_archive.nokout.github.io/_posts/2017-04-06-blockchain-info.md

 - [Digital identity and e-residency](https://e-estonia.com/e-residents/about/)
 - [Finance Notary](http://ausdigital.org/specs/ausdigital-nry/1.0/)

-## Failures and Risks
+# Failures and Risks

-While it does not appear that any systemic failures have been identified in the blockchain approach, its application does not remove risk and also adds some new risks.
+While it does not appear that any systemic technical failures have been identified in the blockchain approach, its application does not remove all existing risks and also adds some new risks.
 Here are some examples of major failures using blockchain technology:

 - The Ethereum "The DAO hack" exploited how some transactions were coded in one application on the Ethereum blockchain platform.
 While some currency was brought back under control, the final outcome is still unclear and about USD \$5M is at risk.
 There is an interesting account of the saga [here](http://www.coindesk.com/ethereum-dao-hacker-getting-away-classic/).
 - There has also been major losses of bitcoin simply because the owner lost their key information which is required to participate in the blockchain.
 In a [single example](https://news.bitcoin.com/guy-lost-bitcoin-computer-upgrade/) USD $67K was lost.
 - The major Bitcoin exchange Mt Gox went backrupt and \$460 million [dollars disappeared](https://www.wired.com/2014/03/bitcoin-exchange/)

 So while blockchain provides the mechanisms to be highly secure and distributed, other factors – including human - are still involved and can be exploited.
-The other very important point is to consider what happens if things go wrong because blockchain is strongly resistant to being able to appeal to an authority for rectification.
+The other very important point is to consider what happens if things go wrong because blockchain is strongly resistant to an appeal to authority for rectification.

 Applications of Blockchain are also still very immature and there is little standardisation or support from existing software packages.
 This is particularly pertinent risk when attempting to integrate blockchain solutions into existing systems.

 There is also a risk with regard to how much a process can be disrupted with blockchain while not falling foul of regulatory requirements which are commonly based on the existence of an authoritative entity.
 This is especially the case for financial and law applications which are otherwise highly suited to the blockchain approach.

-## The likely future
+# The likely future

 The future for blockchain is not easily assessed.
 There is a spectrum of projects underway across the world which range from highly speculative but massively disruptive, to applications which are more specific and conformist to current norms.